najamoe/AlphaSolutions/Contribute.md

-# Contributing to [Project Name]
+# Contributing to Taskcompass

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to Taskcompass!
 We welcome contributions from the community to make this project even better.
 Please take a moment to review the guidelines below.

 ## Getting Started

-To contribute to [Project Name], follow these steps:
+To contribute to Taskcompass, follow these steps:

 1. Fork the repository.
 2. Clone your forked repository to your local machine.